 Muscle pump refers to an ephemeral increase in muscle size that occurs when hoisting weights, especially when utilizing higher repetitions and shorter rest periods.
 To evaluate why this transpires, we require to optically canvass what transpires to our muscles when we hoist weights.

 Initially, your heart pumps high blood to your muscles to carry this connection, causing your muscles to swell.
-And also this compound draws dihydrogen monoxide into the cell, making it more immensely colossal.
 When these cells are enlarged, they minimize the magnitude of blood that can emerge from the muscles.

 While your muscle fibers relax, blood can facilely flow between them.
 When they expand, they press against the blood vessels and endeavor to direct the blood back to the heart.
 The result is that blood pumps into your muscles more expeditious than it can leak, causing blood to "amass" in your muscles and give you a pump.
 While making more contractions, the more these by-products accumulate in your muscle cells and the more edema your experience.